 The left operand must be of type int or long.
 If the type of the left operand is of type byte, short, or char, then the left operand is promoted to type int.
 Since the promotion performs a sign extension, an unsigned right shift could cause the result of the shift to be an unexpected large positive integer.

-Incorrect use of the shift operators could lead to incorrect arithmetic, buffer overruns, and incorrect loops.
+Incorrect use of the shift operators can lead to incorrect arithmetic, buffer overruns, and incorrect loops.

 6.16.2 Avoidance mechanisms for language users